fneum/import-benefits/README.md

 TRACE uses the [`snakemake` workflow management tool](https://snakemake.readthedocs.io/en/stable/).

+Here, we use a derivative of TRACE v1.1.

 Running a limited number of scenarios is possible on a local machine.

 To run the workflow and reproduce the model runs presented in the paper, execute the following commands from the `root` directory of the project: